EOxServer/eoxserver/docs/sphinx/en/users/centos_installation.rst

     sudo yum update

-Please don't forget to follow the update procedure for any configured EOxServer instances in case of a major version upgrade.
+Please carefully follow the :ref:`migration/update procedure <Migration>` corresponding to your version numbers for any configured EOxServer instances in case of a major version upgrade.

 Further packages may be required if additional features (e.g: a full DBMS) are desired.
 The following command for example installs all packages needed